What is IT Band Syndrome

-The ITB is a very strong structure which is confusing as it is not definitively a tendon, ligament or just a dense fibrous connective tissue.
-In reality it is all three.
-It is a tendon by definition because it connects a muscle, the tensor fascia lata, to bone.
+The Iliotibial Band is a very strong structure which is confusing as it is not definitively a tendon, ligament, or a dense fibrous connective tissue like plantar fascia.
+In reality, it is all three.
+It is a tendon by definition because it connects a muscle, the tensor fascia lata, to the bone.
 It is a ligament because it connects bone to bone and limits unwanted movement to provide stability.
-And it is made of dense fibrous connective tissue.
+It is made of dense fibrous connective tissue.
 When this structure becomes irritated it is called IT Band Syndrome.

-The ITB is not only connected directly to bone but also to the surrounding muscles via further connective tissue.
-It connects to the gluteus maximus, quadriceps, hamstrings, gastrocnemius muscles and connective tissue around the patella (knee cap).
-So the state of all of these muscles can have an impact on the compressive forces of the ITB.
+The ITB is not only connected directly to the bone but also to the surrounding muscles via further connective tissue.
+It connects to the gluteus maximus, quadriceps muscles, hamstring muscles, gastrocnemius muscles, and connective tissue around the outer side of the patella (knee cap).
+So the condition of all of these muscles can have an impact on the compressive forces of the ITB.

 There is a small fat pad that sits between the ITB and this bony prominence to protect the soft tissue from the hard bone.
 It is this structure that becomes painful and inflamed with repeated compression, not the ITB that is actually causing pain.

-ITB pain is very common in runners.
-However, it can occur after excessive or unusual down-hill walking and occasionally cycling.
-It can usually be linked with a change of type of exercise, intensity or volume.
-Contributing factors include poor muscle recruitment or weakness around the hip joint, running biomechanics, foot posture and fatigue.
-Therefore, ITB pain is very common with first time half or full marathons runners.
+Contributing factors include poor muscle recruitment or weakness around the hip joint, running biomechanics, foot posture, and fatigue.
+Therefore, ITB pain is very common with first-time half or full marathons runners.